mollekaplan/Timing/README.md

 jetchecktiming5.py - code for the jet counting study.
 The samples used include pileup.
 Counts number of puppi, CHS, and AK8 jets per event.

 jetchecktiming5nopu.py - code for the jet counting study.
 The samples used do not include pileup.
 Counts number of puppi, CHS, and AK8 jets per event.

+jetchecktiming.py - code for jet counting, including samples with and without timing and with and without pileup